samuel-casey/p3-backend/README.md

 ## Description:

-pause.app helps people organize their lives and collect their thoughts around self-care. pause.app is designed for busy people who want help finding balance and being more intentional withtheir time.
+pause.app helps people organize their lives and collect their thoughts around self-care. pause.app is designed for busy people who want help finding balance and being more intentional with their time.

 [live site](https://pause-app.netlify.app)